steven-whaley/boundary-demo/readme.md

     - For example:

     - `export TF_VAR_HCP_CLIENT_SECRET=123456789`
-- Update the **cloud block** in the providers.tf file in the *boundary-demo-init* and *boundary-demo-targets* workspaces to reflect your TFE/TFC organization name.
+- Update the **cloud block** in the providers.tf file in the *boundary-demo-init*, *boundary-demo-targets*, and *boundary-demo-ad-secrets* workspaces to reflect your TFE/TFC organization name.
 - Once all variables have been set, perform a terraform init and apply on the *boundary-demo-tfc-build* module.

     - `boundary-demo-tfc-build % terraform init`